skupperproject/refdog/terminology.md

 ## Skupper listeners and connectors

 Site-to-site links are distinct from service-to-service connections.
-Site links form the underlying transport for your network.
-Service connections are carried on top of this transport.
+Links enable site-to-site communication, you create service connections on top of this transport to enable components of your distributed application to communicate.

 In this example, sites "west" and "east" have links to site "central".
 Workload "frontend" is running on "west", and workload "backend" on